sguox002/leetcode/leetcode-all.md

 ->>

 ### binary search
+<<-1631.
+Path with minimum effort
+given a height grid. from top left to bottom right. find a route with min effort. effort for a route is the max absolute difference between two consecutive steps.
+- binary search + bfs/dfs/union-find..
+- dijkstra (greedy + heap)
+->>

+<<-1648	Sell Diminishing-Valued Colored Balls    		30.4%	Medium
+sell prices=number of balls in same color. so greedy approach we shall sell the highest volume ball first. binary search the ball volume until we flatten all high volume ball.
+->>
 <<-1674.
 Min moves to make array complimentary
 problem: A[i]+A[n-1-i] are all the same. using [1,limit] to replace any number, and find the number of replace. (note all elements <=limit and >=1, this is a critical information), very hard question!
 Analysis: from brutal force (we need do each pair for all the targets, and then we can use optimization using difference array to reduce O(n) to O(1) (the curve is always 2s,1s,0s,1s,2s, using difference we only need to record 5 changing point). also binary search can also do it with less memory requirement.